alesharay/kubernetes-vault/cka/0 - Core Concepts/12 - Declarative vs Imperative ✅.md

 - Use the <b><span style="color:#d46644">imperative</span></b> approach to save time as much as possible
 - Practice the <b><span style="color:#d46644">imperative</span></b> commands as much as possible to be prepared
-- Use an object definition file for complex tasks such as [[6 - Multi-Container Pods|multi-container pods]]
+- Use an object definition file for complex tasks such as [[6 - Multi-Container Pods ✅|multi-container pods]]
 	- Use the <b><span style="color:#d46644">declarative</span></b> approach when dealing with files, just using the <span style="color:red">kubectl apply -f</span> command to make changes

 ### IMPERATIVE EXAMPLES